nuxx-3054747/torn-fetch/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run the full CI pipeline: `pnpm run ci`
+4. Run the full CI pipeline: `bun run ci`
 5. Submit a pull request

 All contributions should include appropriate tests and maintain 100% code coverage.